ozantakir/ozantakir/README.md

 ### Hi there 👋

 - I graduated from Middle East Technical University - Mathematics
-- I am currently learning mobile app development with Flutter.
+- I am currently learning mobile app development with Flutter and Kotlin.
 - How to reach me: ozantakir@gmail.com

 <!--